-Unfortunately I've seen this play out with adults with disabilities and credit cards.
-I had at least one student I know of who completed credit card applications that were sent to him after he was 18.
-And he used them, running up a significant amount of debt without any understanding of the repercussions.
+Unfortunately I’ve seen this play out with adults with disabilities and credit cards.
+I’ve had students who completed credit card applications that were sent to him after he was 18.
+And he used them, running up a significant amount of debt without any understanding of the repercussions of that.

 Don’t let your students be like Kai….giving students a debit card is not enough.
 I’m sharing tips for how to help them be successful. #specialed #spedtribe

 How Do We Teach a student to Use a debit card?